jiriartem/html/README.md

 Referencias relacionadas:

-Taylor-series and Monte-Carlo-method uncertainty estimation of the width of a probability distribution based on varying bias and random error https://iopscience.iop.org/article/10.1088/0957-0233/24/3/035301
+Taylor-series and Monte-Carlo-method uncertainty estimation of the width of a probability distribution based on varying bias and random error:

+https://iopscience.iop.org/article/10.1088/0957-0233/24/3/035301

-Coupling Constants as Conserved Charges in Black Hole Thermodynamics https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.191401
+Coupling Constants as Conserved Charges in Black Hole Thermodynamics:

+https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.191401